MINIMALLY INVASIVE WEIGHT LOSS SURGERY

-Robot-assisted weight loss surgery is the latest technique in laparoscopic surgery.
+Robotic weight loss surgery is the latest technique in laparoscopic surgery.
 Many refer to laparoscopic and robot-assisted procedures as “minimally invasive” surgeries because they are performed through very small incisions in the abdomen, which differentiates them from traditional open abdominal surgeries performed through an upper abdominal incision.
-Benefits of minimally invasive laparoscopic and robot-assisted surgery include less chance of infection and hernias, reduced post-operative pain and faster recovery, enabling patients to leave the facility within a day and return to work faster.
+Benefits of minimally invasive laparoscopic and robot-assisted surgery include less chance of infection and hernias, less discomfort and faster recovery, enabling patients to leave the facility within a day and return to work faster.

-Dr. Srikanth has performed more than 3,000 laparoscopic weight loss surgeries.
+Dr. Srikanth has performed more than 3,500 laparoscopic and robot assisted weight loss surgeries.
 The laparoscopic approach allows the surgeon to perform surgery through a few small, half-inch incisions.
 Small tubes called trocars are used to guide long chopstick-like instruments into the abdomen.
 Visibility is provided through a magnified image generated on a monitor by a long telescope.

 The robot-assisted approach is the latest technique in laparoscopic surgery.
 The “robot” is a four-armed “surgical machine” that is incapable of independent function, meaning that it is under the complete control of the surgeon at all times.